 As an accredited International Technical Official, Mathavan was not just involved in umpiring during the games.
-Behind the scenes, he would prepare himself by studying video cli prepare himself by studying video clips of games in a workroom.
+Behind the scenes, he would prepare himself by studying video clips of games in a workroom.
 He was also responsible for the discipline of the hockey players - and this was where sportsmanship came in.
 "In an intensive game like hockey, players can be so wound up that they end up shouting at the umpire," he says.
 "But conduct is very important.
 That's why I always made the extra effort to compliment players who showed sportsmanship during the games."

-(THE STUDENTS) SHOULD PLAY SPORTS OR DO OTHER OUTDOOR ACTIVITIES.
-THAT WAY, THEY WILL GO TO THE EXAMINATION HALL AS HAPPIER AND MORE FULFILLED STUDENTS.
+66 (THE STUDENTS) SHOULD PLAY SPORTS OR DO OTHER OUTDOOR ACTIVITIES.
+THAT WAY, THEY WILL GO TO THE EXAMINATION HALL AS HAPPIER AND MORE EULEILLED STUDENTS 99